Cecilia Mary Bruce Macrae was initiated into the Hermetic Order of the Golden Dawn

 In 1896, Annie Horniman was ejected from the GD by Samuel Liddell Mathers.
 Many members felt that Annie had been treated unfairly and Frederick Leigh Gardner began to organise a petition to reinstate her.
 Around Christmas 1896/early January 1897 (the letter is undated) Cecilia signed the petition.
 However, when Mathers saw the petition as a challenge to his authority, Cecilia was also amongst those who agreed to accept him as the final arbiter of who should or should not be in the Order.
 The petition was dropped and Annie remained outside the GD for several years.

-Cecilia and Florence Kennedy were thus still members of the GD and of the Sphere Group at the beginning of 1900.
-Between February and April 1900 the Order broke dramatically with the past.
+It’s likely that Florence Kennedy dropped out of the GD when her husband died at the beginning of 1900.
+Cecilia was still a member of the GD and of the Sphere Group between February and April 1900, when the Order broke dramatically with the past; but being in mourning for her brother-in-law, she didn’t take an active part if what happened.
 The sequence of events began with Mathers telling Florence Farr that the documents allowing the GD to be founded were fakes; and ended with the expulsion of Mathers and some of his closest supporters from the Order and the setting up of a new hierarchy to run it.
-The new hierarchy was largely composed of members of the Sphere Group; but neither Cecilia nor Florence were involved.
-Florence Kennedy’s husband Edward had died in January 1900, and they were thus both in mourning during the upheaval.
-Florence left the GD altogether at this point.
-Cecilia’s name isn’t in any of the records that survive (they are pretty sketchy) for the period 1900 to the GD’s final disintegration into two daughter orders during 1903; but she may have been - probably was - going to some rituals and meetings.
+The new hierarchy was largely composed of members of the Sphere Group.
+However, Cecilia’s name isn’t in any of the records that survive (they are pretty sketchy) for the period from 1900 to the GD’s final disintegration into two daughter orders during 1903; though she may have been - probably was - going to some rituals and meetings.

 Information is lacking but it looks as though Cecilia didn’t take an active role in SM after her husband’s death.